datalayer/datalayer/lab/solr/nested/nested-1/README.md

   }
 }'
 # Example I.3.1.
 # First, we are querying through Block Join query to return all comments (i.e., documents whose path is path:2.blog-posts.comments) that have replies with positive sentiment.
-Then, using ChildDocTransformerFactory in square brackets in the `fl` parameter, namely,`[child parentFilter=path:2.blog-posts.comments childFilter=path:3.blog-posts.comments.* limit=50]`, we specify that we would like to get a document tree starting from "comments” as top parents (`parentFilter=path:2.blog-posts.comments`) and get all their children of type "replies” (`childFilter=path:3.blog-posts.comments.replies`).
+Then, using ChildDocTransformerFactory in square brackets in the `fl` parameter, namely,`[child parentFilter=path:2.blog-posts.comments childFilter=path:3.blog-posts.comments.* limit=50]`, we specify that we would like to get a document tree starting from "comments" as top parents (`parentFilter=path:2.blog-posts.comments`) and get all their children of type "replies" (`childFilter=path:3.blog-posts.comments.replies`).
 # One peculiarity of ChildDocTransformerFactory is that you probably would like to set up a higher default limit for the number of returned nested documents (e.g., `limit=50` in the example) when working with real cases because its default value is 10 which is very restrictive.
 curl http://localhost:8983/solr/nested1/query -d '{
   params : {